This post may contain affiliate links. Please see my disclosure policy for details.

 Linlithgow Palace History

-Linlithgow Palace was referred to as a “pleasure place” and many Scottish royals were born here in the 15th & 16th century.
+Linlithgow Palace was referred to as a “pleasure place” and many Scottish royals were born here in the 15th & 16th centuries.
 The most famous was Mary Queen of Scots.

 For royals, it served as a fantastic retreat away from life at court.
 Also, when the royal families would move from Edinburgh Castle to Stirling Castle, Linlithgow was the perfect stopping point on the journey.